nushell/nushell.github.io/book/standard_library.md

 ```

 ::: important
-However, similar to `use std *`, this form first loads the _entire_ Standard Library into scope and _then_ imports the submodules.
+As mentioned in [Using Modules](./modules/using_modules.md#module-definitions), this form (like `use std *`) first loads the _entire_ Standard Library into scope and _then_ imports the submodules.
 In contrast, the slash-separated versions in #1 and #2 above _only_ import the submodule and will be much faster as a result.
 :::

 ## The Standard Library Candidate Module